RomanRybachek/navigation_plugin/README.md

 <img src="https://github.com/RomanRybachek/navigation_plugin/blob/main/pictures_for_github/times1.png" alt="drawing" width="180"/>
 <img src="https://github.com/RomanRybachek/navigation_plugin/blob/main/pictures_for_github/times.png" alt="drawing" width="180"/>
 ### LATE_set_tag_by_string:
 This rule adds tags if it found usage of specified strings.
+It just add to the end of the name of the function "paths" or "urls" if strings that the functions uses contain something related with paths or urls.